 A campaign group calling itself Project Shout is involved in lobbying the government to make the installation of a CO alarm mandatory in all properties.

 A consultation took place last year, running from November 2017 to January 2018 and the relevant Government departments are analysing the feedback.
 At time of writing, no decisions have yet been made, which means mandatory regulations have not been drafted.

 What is the recommendation by the Health and Safety Executive?

 The Health and Safety Executive (HSE) provides guidance for regular inspection and servicing.
 In their guidance, this is the best way to ensure safety.

 The most common cause of carbon monoxide poisoning and related incidents is due to a lack of inspection and servicing, coupled with old appliances that predominantly have an open flue.

-Furthermore, the HSE state that 1 in 20 incidents investigated indicate the source of the CO to be from a neighbouring property.
+Furthermore, the HSE state that 1 in 20 incidents investigated indicates the source of the CO to be from a neighbouring property.

 Why are older gas appliances problematic?

-Older appliances such as boilers tend have an open flue.
-This is upto 10 times more likely to be the source of a poisoning incident than modern room sealed appliances.
+Older appliances such as boilers tend to have an open flue.
+This is up to 10 times more likely to be the source of a poisoning incident than modern room sealed appliances.
 Defunct back boilers and warm air units are hazardous and need to be decommissioned at the earliest opportunity in our opinion.